gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 A cloudy patch in the middle of the glass showed where someone had tried to melt it or dissolve it with acid.
-The four skeletons---no, there were five, she realized distantly---showed that whatever the room's occupants had tried hadn't worked.
+The four skeletons—no, there were five, she realized distantly—showed that whatever the room's occupants had tried hadn't worked.
 Neither, apparently, had setting a fire: one of the lab benches had scorch marks,